ffich/Ganimede.E12_HW/README.md

 6. It's really simple to use.

 # Ganimede.E12
-Ganimede.E12 is the versione based on ESP8266 (more specifically on the ESP-12 module by AI-Thinker).
+Ganimede.E12 is the version based on ESP8266 (more specifically on the ESP-12 module by AI-Thinker).
 The hardware details of Ganimede.E12 are resumed in the picture below:

 ![HwDetails](https://static.wixstatic.com/media/2492ae_2b2e0d6cc230491f92e3bd0d91141a82~mv2.png/v1/fill/w_1467,h_647,al_c/2492ae_2b2e0d6cc230491f92e3bd0d91141a82~mv2.png)